BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/designing-apis.md

 As an example, a web API designed with to service a single or multi page web service (SPA/MPA) where a user explores data, much like a set of HTML pages with hyperlinks to other pages, may find adhering to HATEOAS by providing a range of hyperlinks.
 An embedded web API for a very specific purpose will probably have little use for additional links; only implementing if a clear need arises.

 ![API Design Process by Postman](../_media/api-design-process.png "API Design Process by Postman")

+## Naming APIs

+A new name for the new web API will need to be considered but it shouldn't be too much hassle.
+As an example, here are some alternative names for the _'/gtf'_ (Geochronology and tracers facility) web API:
+* _'/gtf2'_
+* _'/geotf'_
+* _'/geotrace'_
+* _'/gtf-next-generation'_
+* _'/gtf9000'_

+_'/gtf2'_ suggests to users that it is the second version, which is absolutely fine and after considering the way people refer to popular software this is possible the best way forward.
+The _'2'_ is part of the name and does not have the same semantic meaning that a major version number has.
+Big software companies use this approach and you often find the number on the front of the box doesn't match the actual product version.
+For example, Windows 8 has the official version number 6.2.
+Perhaps they are coming at it from a marketing perspective but the idea is the same, to distinctly separate products.

 ## Best Practice